neuronsimulator/nrn/neuron/neuron/classes/mechstan.rst

     Description:
         returns the value of the parameter.
-If the variable is acutually a POINTER and it is nil, then return -1e300.
+If the variable is actually a POINTER and it is nil, then return -1e300.